What are the 5 largest food companies?

-The name may not be as well-known as others on this list, but Cargill is a major player in a variety of markets, including chocolate, refined oil, salt and sugar.
+It all began in the early 20th century when Isaac Carasso experimented with adding lactic ferments to create yogurt.
+He named his brand Danone after his son, Daniel Carasso, who was heavily involved in its creation.
+Cargill is a major player in a variety of markets, including chocolate, refined oil, salt and sugar.
 Founded by William Cargill more than 150 years ago, Cargill now has dozens of business divisions in nearly 70 countries.
-Cargill is also a major player in agriculture, carbon solutions, pharmaceuticals, beauty and more.
-Few consumers on this planet are not familiar with The Coca-Cola Company, the brand that perhaps the most famous brand brought us Coca-Cola, dietary Coca-Cola and a bunch of other types of Coca-Cola.
+It is also a major player in agriculture, carbon solutions, pharmaceuticals, beauty and more.
+The Coca-Cola Company is one of the most famous brands on the planet.

 Eloise Marchiano